-Knox County, OH – Saturday, April 28, 2018, Knox County participated in the national Spring Drug Take Back Day.
-Although it was a bit chilly, a record-breaking total of 142.16 pounds of unused, unwanted and expired medication were collected.
+Knox County, OH – Saturday, April 27, 2019, Knox County participated in the National Drug Take Back Day.
+We are thankful to announce were able to collect 138.08 pounds of unused, unwanted and expired medication.
 This year also brought in quite a few liquids, patches and inhalants.

-Specifically, 66 pounds were collected at the Knox County Health Department, 44.68 pounds were collected at Centerburg Foster’s Pharmacy, 8.84 pounds were collected at the Danville Police Department and 22.64 pounds were collected at the Fredericktown Police Department.
+Specifically, 74 lbs. were collected in Mount Vernon at the Knox County Health Department and new location Knox Community Hospital Medical Pavilion, 31.08 lbs. were collected at Centerburg Foster’s Pharmacy, 16 lbs. were collected at the Danville Police Department and 17 lbs. were collected at the Fredericktown Police Department.

-KSAAT would like to thank the Knox County Sheriff’s Office, Fredericktown Police Department, Danville Police Department and the Mount Vernon Police Department for leading each drop-off location as well as all of the KSAAT volunteers that donated their time to make this event a success.
+KSAAT would like to thank the Knox County Sheriff’s Office, Fredericktown Police Department, Danville Police Department and the Mount Vernon Police Department for leading each drop-off location as well as all of the KSAAT and Teen Advisory Council (TAC) volunteers that donated their time to make this event a success.

-The next county-wide drug take back day will be held in the Fall of 2018.
+The next county-wide drug take back day will be held on Saturday, October 26, 2019.
 However, you can always anonymously drop off your medications at our three 24/7 drop-boxes.
 These drop-boxes are located at the Mount Vernon Police Department, Fredericktown Police Department and the Knox County Sheriff’s Office.
 Please do not dispose of liquids, inhalers, or illegals in these drop-boxes.

 KSAAT thanks all of you for cleaning out your medicine cabinets to make Knox County safer!
 Unite in our Fight!